 An underwater inspection was performed in 2010 under Contract No. C-453B-5.
 The underwater components of the substructure were noted to be in good condition.
+For additional information see the final Contract No. C-453B-5 report.

 The sign structures (5) are in overall satisfactory condition with moderate rust at the posts.